Instalab

 This test is most useful if any of these apply to you.

-If you handle rodents in research, this test flags occupational sensitization before symptoms become asthma or chronic rhinitis.
+If you handle mice or work in animal research facilities, this test catches occupational sensitization early, before symptoms become disabling.

 About House Mouse (Mus m 1) IgE